Skip to main content

 PHASE 5: DISTRIBUTION

-Berghahn publishes the book initially in hardcover, and then a year later brings the book out in softcover.
-The Press handles distribution and advertising, including displays at the meetings.
-Some further information about publicity and distribution can be found at the same “author info” page at Berghahn’s website listed a moment ago, via the link “What to Expect when my Book is Published by Berghahn Books.”
+Berghahn publishes the book initially in hardcover.
+The Press handles distribution and advertising, including displays at the conference meetings.
+Some further information about publicity and distribution can be found at the same “author info” page at Berghahn’s web page listed above, in the section titled “Marketing.”